RakeshKrGorai/Hotel-Management-System/README.md

-The program is a basic Hotel Management System program.
+### Hotel Management System

-It's completely based on concepts related to File Handling and MySQL.
+This is a basic hotel  Management System project which uses the concepts of MySQL and File Handling.
+It stores the data in sql tables and csv files.